Garden color schemes – how to use color in the garden

 You can change the mood of your garden, or areas of your yard, through the use of color.
 This can range from a calming effect created by a harmonious selection of soft shades, such as muted greys, purples and blues, to vibrant and energetic spaces filled with rich reds, bright oranges and punchy lime greens.

 A thoughtful use of color in the garden, together with form and texture, will form the basis of your garden ideas.

 Whether you prefer strong garden color schemes, or more peaceful yet impactful white garden ideas, there are myriad options to choose from and different ways to combine color in the garden

 Garden color schemes – as part of your overall design

-Seeing your garden color scheme as part of an overall composition that includes texture and shape within your flower bed ideas is key.
-It’s important to understand how and where to use different colors in your garden design to achieve the best effects.
+Seeing garden color schemes as part of an overall composition that includes texture and shape within your flower bed ideas is key.
+It’s important to understand how and where to use different colors in the garden design to achieve the best effects.

 ‘Color and light are key elements in the garden,' says garden designer Charlotte Rowe (opens in new tab).
 'Color gets refracted and changes throughout the day with the play of light on surfaces, which can really affect how color and light behaves in landscapes.’

 ‘A riot of color is great if you really know what you’re doing but it’s safer to restrict the color range,’ says Charlotte Rowe.
-‘Limit the use of color in hard landscaping too.
+‘Limit the use of color in backyard landscaping, too.
 We never use the color green for trellis and fences as it fights against the natural color of the plants.’